Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We showed that by take an existing lexical ontology, WordNet, we are able to generate hierarchical compositional encodings for predicate symbols for nouns, verbs, adjectives, and adverbs.
-We complemented these with encodings for semantic roles, relations, and operators.
-The resulting meaning representations are completely language-neutral (apart from literals, like proper names and numbers, obviously).
+We showed that by taking an existing lexical ontology, WordNet, we are able to generate hierarchical compositional encodings for predicate symbols for nouns, verbs, adjectives, and adverbs.
+We complemented these with encodings for semantic roles, relations, and logical operators.
+The resulting formal meaning representations contain concept representations that are normalised, abstracting away from specific languages.
 These extremely rich conceptual representations are still "parseable" for neural models.
 For English and German, parsing performance is a little bit lower than the standard lemma-pos-sense notation under Hard Smatch (exact semantic matching), which we attribute to the input-output copying capabilities (translation) of the neural models.
 However, the advantage of taxonomical encodings is evidenced by a higher Soft Smatch score (approximate semantic matching) and a superior identification of out-of-distribution concepts.
+Furthermore, the probing results indicate that the models trained with the taxonomical encodings exhibit superior structural understanding capabilities.

 We believe that these results are encouraging and a promising way to combine distributional semantics with formal semantics.
 We hope that the approach presented in this paper is inspirational for future work on neural-symbolic semantic processing.
-We envision potential both on the neural and the symbolic side.
+We envision potential both on the symbolic and the neural side.

-On the neural side, one interesting direction to explore is incorporating large language models, such as BLOOM, Mistral, and Llama2.
-Another potential focal point is to investigate modifications of the loss function aimed at enhancing the models' understanding of taxonomical information in the encodings, where weights are assigned to characters based on their positions.
-We initiated pilot studies along these ideas but they did not show promising results yet, so we need to investigate why this isn't working as expected.
-Also, alternative ways of hierarchical machine learning are worthy of exploration.